The Milky Way rises over Grand Teton National Park

 Watch the video below for more information on removing Amp Glow.

 I highly recommend using Long Exposure Noise Reduction on warm nights or after you've been shooting for an hour.
-It will completely remove 99% of the hot pixels in your photo, and it can also remove Amp Glow!
+When I'm shooting 3-4 minute long photos, my sensor rapidly heats up.
+I need to turn on LENR or else the image will be covered in hot pixels.
 The image above shows a comparison of two Dark Frames.
 One was taken with LENR turned on, the other was taken with LENR off.
 I then used the Luminance Noise Reduction slider in Adobe Camera RAW to remove all the grain from the photo, allowing the hot pixels to become more visible.
 This should give you a clear look at just how effective LENR can be.

 If you remembered to take a Dark Frame while you were out shooting, you can try the Photoshop Subtract method, detailed in the video below.
 The best way to remove hot pixels in post-processing is the Dust and Scratches Filter in Photoshop.
 This works wonders on hot pixels, but it can be tricky to get right.
 The video below covers the process in detail.